thibaultyou/tradingview-alerts-processor/README.md

     chmod 400 ~/Downloads/key.pem
     ```

-  - SSH to your instance using the downloaded key like this (you can find the
-    username/ip by selecting your instance [here](https://lightsail.aws.amazon.com/ls/webapp/home/instances)) :

-    ```sh
-    ssh USERNAME@YOUR.STATIC.IP.ADDRESS -i ~/Downloads/key.pem
-    ```

-  - If everything is ok at this point you should successfully log into your instance
-  - Update packages and restart your instance with this :

-    ```sh
-    sudo apt update -y && sudo apt upgrade -y && sudo reboot
-    ```

 ### Step 3 - Install and configure app

 >
 > Your Node.js instance must be a [Bitnami one](https://aws.amazon.com/marketplace/pp/B00NNZUAKO)
 >

+- SSH to your instance using the downloaded key like this (you can find the
-- Log back in your instance with :
+    username/ip by selecting your instance [here](https://lightsail.aws.amazon.com/ls/webapp/home/instances)) :

     ```sh
     ssh USERNAME@YOUR.STATIC.IP.ADDRESS -i ~/Downloads/key.pem